Introduction to the Pattern Language

 These patterns ensure forms work as part of a complete knowledge ecosystem, not in isolation.

-Pattern 22: Event Stream Integration - Emit meaningful events throughout form interaction - Enable organizational intelligence (V2 Pattern 1: Universal Event Log + Pattern 16: Cohort Discovery & Analysis) from form behavior - Example: Every field entry, validation trigger, abandonment generates analyzable events
+Pattern 24: Webhooks & Event Streaming - Emit meaningful events throughout form interaction - Enable organizational intelligence (V2 Pattern 1: Universal Event Log + Pattern 16: Cohort Discovery & Analysis) from form behavior - Example: Notify other systems of form submissions, field changes, workflow transitions

 Pattern Relationships and Dependencies